 One of the natural instincts of young puppies is to bite and gnaw at people.
 This should not be allowed.

 There are several methods to train the puppy not to bite.
 For instance, when it does you can feign injury to the hand and make sure to act out pain convincingly.
 This should show the puppy from an early age that biting will not be accepted.
 However, if biting continues and this does not work, you should stand up and clearly say ‘NO’ or ‘NO BITE.’
 It is important to show that biting is not a game.
 Many bites occur through the dog becoming over-excited.
-If the dog gets infuriated or over excited, place it away from you, give it a rest, then try again.
-Puppies who are allowed to bite and mouth can develop into problematic older dogs.
+If the dog gets infuriated or over-excited, place it away from you, give it a rest, then try again.
+Puppies who are allowed to bite can develop into problematic older dogs.

 Some dogs bite through fear.
 Usually this type of dog has a poor temperament and could have sustained abuse, and should not be bred.
 To deal with this type of dog means dealing with insecurity and low self-confidence.
-You need to build up its confidence gradually and realise exactly what sets off alarm in the dog, and work slowly on this fear.
+You need to build up its confidence gradually and realise exactly what sets off the alarm in the dog, and work slowly on this fear.
 Many people enlist professional help in this instance, because it takes a lot of experience.

 Growling over food is another common problem with dogs, and can escalate to far more severe problems.
 Dogs should not be allowed to growl at people over food, despite many people thinking that they are entitled to do so.
 The solution is to show your dog that you are no threat to its food.
 You should concentrate on taking the food away from the dog, and not taking the dog away from the food – the food dish needs to be the focus of any training.